-Use a watershed-based planning approach when considering infrastructure investments, land use changes, and servicing growth, guided by the Healthy Waters Plan.
+Use a watershed-based planning approach when considering infrastructure investments, land use changes, and growth servicing, guided by the Healthy the resource.

+Waters Plan.

-Protect and manage groundwater by minimizing contamination, enhancing recharge, and ensuring sustainable use of the resource.
+Protect and manage groundwater by minimizing contamination, enhancing recharge, and ensuring sustainable use of

-Build and maintain a water distribution system that is resilient, sustainable and makes drinking water and fire protection accessible to all as the city grows.
+Build and maintain a water distribution system that is resilient, sustainable, and makes drinking water and fire protection accessible to all as the city grows.